Artificial Intelligence Governance for New Zealand Technology Companies

 Bias Detection and Ethical AI Framework

-• Ethical AI principles aligned with OECD guidelines
+- • Ethical AI principles aligned with OECD AI Principles that New Zealand has endorsed

 International Market Compliance